CODARcode/Example-Adios-With-Swift/README.txt

 reader by the following steps:

 1. Writer listens on a port, say P1, waiting a client (or multiple) to register.
-Writer's listening port can be specificed by "cm_port" option when calling adios_select_method (when using Adios no xml init) or in an xml file.
+Writer's listening port can be specified by "cm_port" option when calling adios_select_method (when using Adios no xml init) or in an xml file. and
 The following options can be used for initializing writer:

     cm_port : writer's listening port
     max_client : number of clients to register (default is 1)

-2. A reader needs to know the writer's hostname nand port.
+2. A reader needs to know the writer's hostname and port.
 Then, the reader connects to the writer and registers his connection information (reader's hostname and port).

-The following options can be specificed on calling
+The following options can be specified on calling
 adios_read_init_method:

     cm_host : reader's hostname